The 42 best restaurants in Guadalajara

-Guadalajara has spellbinding traditional foods, restaurants representing most of Mexico, and a booming international scene.
+Guadalajara has spellbinding traditional foods, restaurants representing most of Mexico’s regional cuisines, and a booming international scene.
 All of a sudden there is world-class sushi, lots of Korean BBQ, regional seafood, casual Venezuelan, and a uniquely Mexican natural food movement, among many more.

 Green salad at Xokol Restaurant in Guadalajara